alexjolong/pied_piper_proj2/README.md

 # Partitioning Performance
 TODO: "Document your finding on the performance on the monthly sales view using partitioned and non-partitioned data.
 Explain the reasoning, which will be more responsive to data visualization?

+In our performance testing, we noticed our partitioned views consistently taking longer to perform queries against.